Fully constrained mass matrix: Can symmetries alone determine the flavon vacuum alignments?: Summary

 In an earlier publication, we showed that a fully constrained Majorana mass matrix can be constructed using a sextet of $\sgm$.
-A specific VEV for this sextet leads to $\tpm$-mixing with $\phi=\pi/16$ and neutrino mass ratios, Eq.~(\ref{eq:numass}).
-In this paper, we obtain this VEV using the formalism of residual symmetries.
-To achieve it, we propose a new discrete symmetry group, $\bt$.
-The flavons $\phia$, $\phib$ and $\bind$ which transform under the expanded flavour group $\sgm\times\bt\times\bt$ are introduced.
-The VEV of each of these flavons is uniquely identified as an invariant eigenstate of several elements of the flavour group.
-The VEV remains invariant under the residual group generated by these elements, i.e.~each VEV is determined by a particular subgroup of $\sgm\times\bt\times\bt$.
-The flavons $\phia$, $\phib$ and $\bind$ are coupled together to obtain the required sextet of $\sgm$.
-By imposing the condition that the VEVs of the constituent flavons are invariant eigenstates under the simultaneous action of $\sgm$ and $\bt$, we make the VEV of the sextet of $\sgm$ implicitely dependent on $\bt$.
+Specific VEVs for this sextet led to $\tpm$ mixing with $\phi=\pm\pi/16$ and the neutrino mass ratios given in Eq.~(\ref{eq:numass}).
+In this paper, we obtain these VEVs entirely using the principles of symmetries.
+To achieve this, we propose a new discrete symmetry group, $\bt$.
+Flavons $\phia$, $\phib$, and $\bind$ which transform under the expanded flavor group $\sgm\times\bt\times\bt$ are introduced.
+The VEV of each of these flavons is uniquely identified as the invariant eigenstate of several elements of the expanded flavor group.
+Such a set of elements generates a specific subgroup of $\sgm\times\bt\times\bt$ which forms the residual symmetry of the given VEV.
+The VEVs of $\phia$, $\phib$, and $\bind$ are coupled together to obtain the VEV of the sextet of $\sgm$.
+By imposing the condition that the VEVs of the constituent flavons are invariant eigenstates under the simultaneous action of $\sgm$ and $\bt$, we make the VEV of the sextet of $\sgm$ implicitly dependent on $\bt$.

-Because the fermions exist in three families, only the discrete subgroups of $U(3)$ have been used as flavour symmetry groups in literature so far.
-In this paper, we broadened the application of discrete groups in model building by utilising a group which is no longer required to be a $U(3)$ subgroup.
-In a general framework, we may express the flavour group, $G_f$, as a direct product, $G_f=G_{U(3)}\times G_X$.
-In this paper, we have $G_{U(3)}=\sgm$ and $G_X = \bt\times \bt$.
-But in general, $G_{U(3)}$ can be any discrete subgroup of $U(3)$ such as $A_4$, $S_4$, $A_5$, $\Delta(3n^2)$ and $\Delta(6n^2)$.
-On the other hand, $G_X$, which we call the ``auxiliary group'' can be any discrete group.
-We hope that this newly introduced framework will stimulate further research involving other choices of auxiliary groups combined with the commonly studied subgroups of $U(3)$.
-This may lead to novel choices of vacuum alignments for the $G_{U(3)}$-flavons and new textures of mass matrices.